coolblizzarts/job-application-tracker/README.md

 - **Dockerized**: `docker compose up --build` to run everything.
 - **Clean structure & comments**: Easy to add more endpoints/pages later.

-> ⚠️ The Resume Match feature is intentionally simple and free‑tier friendly.
-See **Future Scope** for ideas to improve it.
+> ⚠️ The Resume Match feature is intentionally simple and free‑tier friendly. **Future Scope** has ideas to improve it.

 ---